Employee Business Expenses

 - You're required to work at home for the convenience of your employer.

-To learn more, see the Home Office Deduction tax tip.
+If you'd like to learn more, see the Home Office Deduction tax tip.

 - Rent paid for business space or equipment you use in your job